Melios025/IE221.N21.CNCL/README.md

 Navigate to the game’s directory and run python main.py to start the game.

 # How to Play
-Use the mouse to move your airplane and press the right click button to shoot.
+Use the mouse to move your airplane and press the left click button to shoot.
 Avoid enemy bullets and shoot down as many enemy planes as possible to earn points.
 The game ends when your airplane is hit by an enemy bullet.

 # Credits
 This game was developed by Phạm Văn Thái in the course “Kỹ thuật lập trình Python” for class IE221.N21.CNCL.